namecoin/namecoin.org/team/index.md

 Aaron was the author of the Nakanames proposal in 2011, which was later implemented as Namecoin.
 Aaron is well-known for co-creating RSS, Creative Commons, Demand Progress, and Reddit.
 Aaron was murdered by the U.S. government in 2013.
 The atomic unit of NMC, the *swartz*, is named in Aaron's honor.

-## Theymos

-Theymos proposed that Appamatto's BitDNS design utilize a native token-like currency instead of only names.
-Theymos's proposal is responsible for non-miners being able to trustlessly register Namecoin names.

 ## Dan Kaminsky

 Dan suggested to Aaron that Zooko's Triangle, if accurate, constituted an impossibility proof of Bitcoin, because a currency and a naming system reduce to the same problem.
 Dan's insight directly led to Aaron proposing Nakanames, which used a Bitcoin-like system to solve Zooko's Triangle.
 Dan is well-known for discovering and coordinating a fix for a large-scale DNS cache poisoning vulnerability, and for being one of the Recovery Key Share Holders for the ICANN root zone.